github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 1. In your browser, navigate to https://smee.io/.
 1. Click **Start a new channel**.
-1. Copy the full URL under "Webhook Proxy URL".
+1. Copy the full URL under "Webhook Proxy URL."
 You will use this URL in a following step, and during the app registration steps later in the tutorial.
 1. In a terminal, run the following command to install the Smee client:
    ```shell{:copy}
    npm install --global smee-client